rougin/slytherin/README.md

 Slytherin utilizes third-party libraries that can be found on [Github](https://github.com/ziadoz/awesome-php) to prevent us from [reinventing the wheel](http://en.wikipedia.org/wiki/Reinventing_the_wheel).
 We encourage you to use the other libraries freely available on Internet to be able to learn new technologies and to save your time in developing your precious web application!

-Here is the list of libraries that we current used:
+Here are the list of libraries that we currently used:

 * [Config](https://github.com/hassankhan/config) - a file configuration loader that supports PHP, INI, XML, JSON, and YML files
 * [Pux](https://github.com/c9s/Pux) - a high performance PHP router
 * [Whoops!](https://github.com/filp/whoops) - PHP Error for cool kids

-We want to make a documentation about those libraries in here, but it's like *reinventing the wheel* right? :smile: So if you want to learn more about those libraries, just go to there respective ```README.md``` or Wiki pages!
+We want to make a documentation about those libraries in here, but it's like *reinventing the wheel* right? :smile: So if you want to learn more about those libraries, just go to there respective ```README.md``` or their Wiki pages!

 Found a bug?
 Want to contribute?
 Feel free to open an issue or create a pull request. :+1: